 General Admission FREE

-Come celebrate and support the season of new beginnings!
+Come celebrate and ensure support for the future of Magic artists!

 From its ambitious beginnings in 1967, Magic Theatre has developed a reputation as a cultural hot spot in the San Francisco Bay Area.
 Committed to supporting avant-garde playwrights and cultivating their bold new plays, Magic similarly empowers students from elementary to collegiate levels in the Tenderloin and Oakland to uplift their voices as the next generation of theatre leaders through our Making Magic: Arts and Community program.

 Magic Theatre has worked with hundreds of artists who have gone on to achieve great heights and incredible success: Lloyd Suh accepted the 2019 Herb Alpert Award, Joshua Harmon won the 2018 Outer Critics Circle Award and Drama Desk Award for his play Admissions, and Taylor Mac was honored with the MacArthur Genius Award and nominated for seven Tony Awards for Gary: A Sequel To Titus Andronicus.

 In order to continue supporting talented artists and passionate students this year, support our Springing Forward Celebration - on THURSDAY August 6th at 6:00pm PST, online due to the COVID-19 pandemic.
 The evening is a spectacular sendoff to our fearless Artistic Director of twelve years, Loretta Greco!

 Alan Stewart• Sarah Nina Hayon • Ciera Eis • Leigh Wolf • Stephanie Holmes • Kathryn Kersey